-The denial letter shall make clear that if a tribe elects interagency dispute resolution, and is dissatisfied with the outcome of the interagency dispute resolution, it can still appeal the plan denial after the interagency dispute process is complete.

-Affected agencies shall provide a set of instructions directing the tribe to the appropriate administrative appeals body including a citation to any applicable rules.
-The instructions from the affected agencies shall be appended to plan denial letters.

 Pursuant to 25 U.S.C. § 3407(b)(4), if a plan is denied solely on the basis that a request for a waiver that is part of the plan has not been approved (or is subject to dispute resolution) under 25 U.S.C. § 3406, the Secretary shall, upon a request from a tribe, grant partial approval for those portions of the plan not affected by the request for a waiver.

 An Indian tribe must receive approval or denial of its plan before the expiration of the 90-day time frame from the Secretary’s receipt of a proposal, unless the tribe gives the Secretary express written consent before the expiration of the 90-day time frame for an extension of time for up to an additional 90 days.
 If a decision is not provided to the Indian tribe, or the Indian tribe does not provide a written extension of time to the Secretary before the expiration of the 90-day time frame, the Indian tribe’s plan is considered to be approved.
-However, at any time during the 90-day time frame, DWD may request a 90-day extension for the purposes of the affected agencies continuing to work with the Indian tribe on finalizing its proposed plan.
+However, at any time during the 90-day time frame, DWD may request one extension of time from the Indian tribe, provided that the extension may not be for more than 90 days.
+An Indian tribe’s denial of a request to extend the 90-day review time frame may not be used as a reason to deny an Indian tribe’s proposed plan.

 In the event that a tribe submits a late plan (i.e., their current plan is set to expire in less than 90 days), BIA may extend the current approved plan up to 120 days and the tribe may use the currently awarded funds and/or carryover funds to continue operations.
 BIA will issue formal notification to the tribe when granting an extension, copying all affected agencies.
 BIA will not transfer any funds and the tribe will not draw down any funds associated with the new plan until the plan has been approved.